Tinder/bazel-diff/README.md

                                   [-so=<bazelStartupOptions>]... <outputPath>
 Writes to a file the SHA256 hashes for each Bazel Target in the provided workspace.
-      <outputPath>        The filepath to write the resulting JSON of
+      <outputPath>        The filepath to write the resulting JSON to.
-                            dictionary target => SHA-256 values.
                             If not specified, the JSON will be written to STDOUT.

+                            By default the JSON schema is a dictionary of target => SHA-256 values.
+                            Example:
+                                 {
+                                    "//cli:bazel-diff_deploy.jar":  "4ae310f8ad2bc728934e3509b6102ca658e828b9cd668f79990e95c6663f9633"
+                                    ...
+                                 }

+                            If --includeTargetType is specified, the JSON schema will include the target type (SourceFile/Rule/GeneratedFile)
+                            Example:
+                                {
+                                  "//cli:src/test/resources/fixture/integration-test-1.zip": "SourceFile#c259eba8539f4c14e4536c61975457c2990e090067893f4a2981e7bb5f4ef4cf",
+                                  "//external:android_gmaven_r8": "Rule#795f583449a40814c05e1cc5d833002afed8d12bce5b835579c7f139c2462d61",
+                                  "//cli:bazel-diff_deploy.jar": "GeneratedFile#4ae310f8ad2bc728934e3509b6102ca658e828b9cd668f79990e95c6663f9633",
+                                  ...
+                                }
+      ----[no-]includeTargetType
+                          Whether include target type in the generated JSON or not.
+                            If false, the generate JSON schema is: {"<target>": "<sha256>"}
+                            If true, the generate JSON schema is: {"<target>": "<type>#<sha256>" -tt, --targetType=<targetType>
+                          The type of targets to filter, available options are SourceFile/Rule/GeneratedFile Only works if the JSON was generated with `--includeTargetType` enabled.
+                          If not specified, all types of impacted targets will be returned.
       -b, --bazelPath=<bazelPath>
                           Path to Bazel binary.
 If not specified, the Bazel binary available in PATH will be used.
       -co, --bazelCommandOptions=<bazelCommandOptions>